esilver0/CATT/sslstrip-experiment.md

 once more.

 Verify that this time there is an HTTPS connection even though SSLstrip is enabled.
-HSTS prevented the SSLstrip attack by instructing the browser to not downgrade to HTTP since a secure connection had been established.

-To see the HSTS header, in the Firefox window where NoVNC is running press Ctrl‑Shift‑k to open the console. click on network, then refresh the page.
-Scroll to the top ancd click on the top file from acl.gov.
+To see the HSTS header, in the Firefox window where NoVNC is running press Ctrl&#8209;Shift&#8209;k to open the console.
+Click on network, then refresh the page.
+Scroll to the top and click on the top file.
 In the headers section, look for "Strict-Transfer-Security".

 ![](https://raw.githubusercontent.com/esilver0/CATT/SSLv3/Strict-Transport-Security-Header_small.png)

 *Optional: Once a site that supports HSTS has been visited with a secure connection, you can delete the history enabling SSLstrip to take effect.
 See [Delete HSTS history](#delete-hsts-history)*

 #### Visit a site that does not support HSTS

 On an SSH session on the attacker, run